MultiLi/MultiLi.github.io/_posts/2017-04-27-detection-SPPnet&FastRCNN.md

   + Single pass through ConvNet (discussed in detail above).
   + SVD the fully-connected layer \\(W \approx U \sum_t V^T\\) , so that the number of parameter is reduced from $u\times v$ to $t(u+v)$.
   + End-to-end (discussed in detail above), no extra storage needed to keep the extracted features.
-  + To speed up the backpropagation, introducing a hierarchical sampling strategy, in which N images are firstly sampled and then $\frac{R}{N}$ ROIs in each image (R, the number of ROIs, here corresponds to the batch size in machine learning terminalogy).
+  + To speed up the backpropagation, introducing a hierarchical sampling strategy, in which N images are firstly sampled and then $\frac{R}{N}$ ROIs in each image (R, the number of ROIs, here corresponds to the batch size in machine learning terminology).

-## Pipeline ##
+### Pipeline

 + Train
   + For each image, conducting selective search and series of post-processing and filter methods to get some region proposals.